An LLC (Limited Liability Company) is a hybrid business entity that combines the best characteristics of a corporation and sole proprietorship.

 Business owners who choose to form an LLC are protected from the company’s debts and liabilities, while also enjoying taxation flexibility and more.

-How much does it cost to file LLC?
+How much does it cost to file an LLC?
 Is there an annual fee for an LLC?
 Let’s take a look at the LLC fees you should consider before forming this type of business structure.

 There is no exact amount when it comes to the cost of starting an LLC.
 That’s because filing fees for each state range between $40 and $500, with the current average being $132.
 This fee is typically associated with filing your LLC’s Articles of Organization.